-While there are no confirmed cases of 2019-nCoV in New Zealand, it could arrive in New Zealand at any time.
 It's important to remember simple actions that you can do to protect your health, and the health of those around you.
-Hand washing is a great way to prevent many skin, gastro, and respiratory infections.
+Hand washing regularly for 20 seconds is a great way to prevent many skin, gastro, and respiratory infections.

 Advice for health professionals and general updates on coronavirus can be found on the Ministry of Health website.(external link)